earlfogel/UltraRogue/README.md

 attacks and your ability to do magic is reduced.
 You can't start a hard game with plate, mithril or crystalline armor, but you may find some later.

+There is also a Very Hard level.
+Getting into this difficulty level is left as an exercise for the player.

-### Autosave and Autopickup Options
+### New Options

 If you turn on Autosave, urogue will save the game periodically and lets you roll back to the most recent save point when you die.
+I.e, no permadeath.

-If you turn Autopickup off (i.e. noautopickup) then your character won't pick things up automatically when you step on them.
+If you turn off Autopickup (i.e. noautopickup) then your character won't pick things up automatically when you step on them.

+If you turn on Cutcorners, you can move and fight around corners, as can the more dexterous monsters.

 You can set these (and most other) options using the 'o' command in urogue, or via the SROGUEOPTS environment variable.